Teleza Ndanga becomes NAMISA chairperson - The Maravi Post

-About 804 journalists including Maravi Post reporter, eligible to and participated in the elections.
+About 804 journalists including Maravi Post reporter, were eligible to and participated in the elections.

-However, Ndanga, who is being described as the iron lady in the current media industry, defeated Frank Phiri, a renowned media consultant with 227 votes to his 165 votes.
+Ndanga, described in media circles as the iron lady, defeated renowned media consultant Frank Phiri, with 227 votes to his 165 votes.

-In a related development, Cliff Kawanga from Times Group, becomes the NAMISA vice chairperson, after defeating Sellina Kainja, sub editor at Nation Newspaper with 232 votes Kainja’s 170 votes.
+In a related development, Cliff Kawanga from Times Group, becomes the NAMISA vice chairperson, after defeating Sellina Kainja, sub-editor at Nation newspaper, with 232 votes to Kainja’s 170 votes.

-In his remarks after the elections, Phiri accepted the defeat, and vowed to support the wining TCM team (Teleza Cliff and Mandy).
+In his remarks after the elections, Phiri accepted the defeat, and vowed to support the winning TCM team (Teleza Cliff and Mandy).

-Ndanga who will head NAMISA for the next three years, before the next elections, thanked the journalists for having confidence in her.
+Ndanga, who will head NAMISA for the next three years, thanked the journalists for having confidence in her.

 Ndanga said she will make sure that journalists work in a good environment.